Track what your customers see, how they’re interacting.

 We conduct eye-tracking tests in our state-of-the-art, high-tech labs or at the customer’s facility of choice.

-- We start by working with you to understand your research objectives, identify your target audience and determine which assets will be evaluated by participants (e.g., screenshots, prototype, live website, etc.).
+- We start by working with you to understand your research objectives, identifying target audience and determining assets (screenshots, prototype, live website) for evaluation.

-- Your assigned research team will then develop a test plan, which includes the task scenarios and moderator questions that will be used to ensure all necessary feedback is gathered during the test sessions.
+- We assign a research team to develop a test plan that includes task scenarios and moderator questions to gather feedback during test sessions.

-- In parallel, Usability Sciences’ in-house recruiting team will screen and schedule participants who meet your target audience.
+- We screen and schedule participants that reflect your target audience.

-- One-on-one test sessions (either 60 or 90 minutes long) are conducted over two to three days.
-During the test sessions, participants perform defined tasks and are asked questions about what they think about the website.
+- We conduct one-on-one sessions – from 60-90 minutes long – over two-three days.
+During test sessions, participants perform defined tasks and are asked questions about their experience.

 - What is the first thing users look at on a page?